THE URGENT NEED TO LOOK FOR

 Why Permaculture Can Solve The 2 Universal Farming Harms?

 Many claim this to be the ultimate farming solution for our troubled world.
-Needless to say, farming ethics directs the behaviour of a farmer, thus her/his farming practice, therefore a good set of farming ethics is essential.
+Needless to say, farming ethics directs the behaviour of a farmer, thus her/his farming practice, therefore an ethical set of farming ethics is essential.
 When asked about how a good motive necessarily lead to a practice which can solve all the farming problems, as permaculture already provides farmers with concrete techniques and arrangements to follow, the chance should be small that a good motive would lead to undesirable results.
 All we need to ask is only whether a permaculture farmer will follow the farming ethics especially when their farms is situated in highly competitive markets.